Hans Lammers: 1945

 In April 1945, Lammers was arrested by SS troops during the final days of the Nazi regime, in connection with the upheaval surrounding Hermann Göring.
-On 23 April, as the Soviets tightened the encirclement of Berlin, Göring consulted Luftwaffe General Karl Koller and Lammers.
+On 23 April, as the Soviets tightened the encirclement of Berlin, Göring consulted General Karl Koller and Lammers.
 All agreed that Göring was Hitler's designated successor and was to act as his deputy if Hitler ever became incapacitated.

 Göring concluded that by remaining in Berlin to face certain death, Hitler had incapacitated himself from governing.
 Acting on the matter, Göring sent a telegram from Berchtesgaden, Bavaria, arguing that since Hitler was cut off in Berlin, Göring should assume leadership of Germany.
-Göring set a time limit of 22:00 that night (23 April), when he would consider Hitler incapacitated.
+Göring set a time limit of 10 pm that night (23 April), when he would consider Hitler incapacitated.